usnistgov/pfhub/benchmarks/index.md

 domains.
 This approach can be very efficient when simple microstructural geometries are simulated.
-However, tracking interfaces with complex geometries (e.g., dendritic growth) and topology changes, such as particles merging or splitting, is challenging.
+However, tracking interfaces with complex geometries (e.g., dendritic growth) and topology changes, such as the merging and splitting of particles, is challenging.
 The other mesoscale modeling approach uses diffuse (finite width) interfaces.
-This method can easily track complex interface geometries and topological changes such as particle merging.
+This method can easily track complex interface geometries and topological changes.
 This benefit is not without cost, as the interface, typically of the order of a nanometer, has to be resolved, yielding considerably more computationally intense calculations.

 One way to implement diffuse interfaces is using phase fields.
 These are smooth and continuous fields that describe local